A History of the Vilna Gaon - Part I

 The Ashkenazic Jewish community, especially in Jerusalem, was founded by the disciples of the Gaon of Vilna.
 In Jerusalem today most of the customs in Jewish law and prayer follow those of the Gaon.
 The influence of the Gaon was therefore enormous on his generation and on all later generations.

-On Friday, I'll post the second half of the Gaon's history ... including some of the amazing prophecies he wrote in the late 1700's, one of which came true only a few years ago.
+On Wednesday, I'll post the second half of the Gaon's history ... including the specific language of the amazing prophecies he wrote in the late 1700's, one of which came true only a few years ago and others that could change life as we know it.